Sport in Italy: Golf

 Golf is played by over 90,000 registered players, as of 2021.
 There are several male and female professional players, with notable current players including Costantino Rocca, the brothers Edoardo, and Francesco Molinari, and Matteo Manassero.
 The most important tournament is the Italian Open.
 The Molinari brothers won the World Cup of Golf in 2009.
+The Ryder Cup 2023 will also take place in Rome for the first time.

 American football

 Italian Football League (IFL) is the top level American football (football americano in Italian) league in Italy established in 1980.
-The final that awards the scudetto is called Italian Bowl.
+The annual final play-off game to determine the league champion is called the Italian Bowl, that awards the title of "champion of Italy" and the scudetto.
 Italian teams that have won the Eurobowl have been Legnano Frogs (1989) and Bergamo Lions (2000, 2001 and 2002).

 The Italy national American football team, nicknamed the Blue Team is the national American football team for Italy.
 They have been successful, having won the European championship three times, and been runner up three times.
 They won the 2021 IFAF European Championship, its third European title, having also won in 1983 and 1985.
 The best result at the IFAF World Championship was 4th place at the 1999 IFAF World Championship.